PilcodeurDev/kinesiologie_animaliere_25/README.md

-#🐱🐴 Kinésiologie Animalière 25 🐮🐶
+# 🐱🐴 Kinésiologie Animalière 25 🐮🐶

 ## About us

 KInésiologie Animalière 25 is a real professional project for a patient client.
-It is a project that is manufactured by Sonia and Pilcodeurdev with a frontend language and backend in order to master the techniques of modern business work but also the tools of React and Django.
+It is a project that is manufactured by  [SoniaBisinger](https://github.com/SoniaBisinger) and [Pilcodeurdev](https://github.com/PilcodeurDev) with a backend end frontend language in order to master the techniques of modern business work but also the tools of React and Django.

 ## features